 “Courage means knowing that although you are facing fears, adversity, and sometimes death, you know you can live through the moment, and breathe — one breath at a time — until you can pull your head back up and go on.”

 Courage Comes in Many Amazing Forms

-Do you know of someone that has amplified courage?
-Share your stories or give a shout out to someone who defines it to you—we’d love to hear about the courage that exists in the world.
+Do you know someone who amplifies courage?
+Share your stories or give a shout out to someone who defines courage to you.

 Comments are closed for this post.